iSemary/job-helper/README.md

 https://platform.openai.com/account/api-keys

 -   Create a new secret key or use any existing key
--   Save your key into “Profile Details” Section 3.
-On click apply 📨
+-   Save your key into “Profile Details” Section.

-6. Organize companies using kanban board